IBM Cloud Docs

 When you create buckets or add objects, be sure to avoid the use of Personally Identifiable Information (PII).
 PII is information that can identify any user (natural person) by name, location, or any other means.

-6. First, choose a wanted level of resiliency, and then a location where you would like your data to be physically stored.
+6. First, choose a necessary level of resiliency, and then a location where you would like your data to be physically stored.
 Resiliency refers to the scope and scale of the geographic area across which your data is distributed.
 Cross Region resiliency spreads your data across several metropolitan areas, while Regional resiliency spreads data across a single metropolitan area.
 A single data center distributes data across devices within a single site only.

 Buckets are a way to organize your data, but they are not the only way.
 Object names (often referred to as object keys) can use one or more forward slashes for a directory-like organizational system.
 You then use the portion of the object name before a delimiter to form an object prefix, which is used to list related objects in a single bucket through the API.